Review by cheatfreak47

 Rated 3 out of 5

-by cheatfreak47, a year agoClearURLs is an extension I've used for about a year, but I've recently disabled for the time being.
+by cheatfreak47, 2 years agoClearURLs is an extension I've used for about a year, but I've recently disabled for the time being.

 On the surface, ClearURLs is an excellent extension and it provides all the things it claims to, and it works, exactly as described.